-Kos ferries connect Dodecanese Islands with Greece, Cyclades Islands, Samos, Ikaria, Aegean Islands & Turkey with crossings available to Leros, Nisyros, Patmos, Rhodes, Tilos, Kalymnos, Kastelorizo, Symi, Lipsi, Astypalea, Chalki, Agathonisi & Arki (in Dodecanese Islands), Piraeus (in Greece), Syros, Thira & Katapola (in Cyclades Islands), Pythagorio (in Samos), Agios Kirikos (in Ikaria), Fournoi (in Aegean Islands) & Bodrum (in Turkey).
+Kos ferries connect Dodecanese Islands with Athens, Cyclades Islands, Samos, Ikaria, Aegean Islands & Turkey with crossings available to Leros, Nisyros, Patmos, Rhodes, Tilos, Kalymnos, Kastelorizo, Symi, Lipsi, Astypalea, Karpathos, Kasos, Chalki, Agathonisi & Arki (in Dodecanese Islands), Piraeus (in Athens), Syros, Thira & Katapola (in Cyclades Islands), Pythagorio & Vathi (in Samos), Agios Kirikos & Evdilos (in Ikaria), Fournoi (in Aegean Islands) & Bodrum (in Turkey).
 Sailings from Kos are operated by numerous ferry companies.

 One of the most notoriously popular islands in Greece, Kos rests on the Aegean Sea among many other small islands.
 Kos boasts stunning beaches, both busy and secluded, rugged coastlines and delicious authentic Greek restaurants, however, it has become most well-known to the public for its intense nightlife.
 Millions of young holidaymakers from around the globe, but typically Europe, flock there for the constant parties, cheap alcohol and budget accommodation.